Following Donald Trump’s presidential victory last week, European defence stocks have been among the top gainers.

 Jamie Hannah, VanEck’s deputy head of investments and capital markets, agreed that European countries have dialled up on their defence spending, but noted that this has come from a “low base”.

-“Since the Cold War ended more than thirty years ago, the region has significantly underinvested in military capabilities,” Hannah told InvestorDaily.
+“Since the Cold War ended more than 30 years ago, the region has significantly underinvested in military capabilities,” Hannah told InvestorDaily.

 “NATO members agreed in 2014 to commit 2 per cent of GDP to defence, but most European allies were slow to increase spending until the last few years.”

-“Since the Ukraine conflict, nearly 80 per cent of the EU’s defence spending has been on foreign produced goods.
-To combat this, the European Commission has put forward a defence industrial strategy that proposes member states fill at least 50 per cent of defence procurements with locally-produced goods by 2030 and 60 per cent by 2035,” Hannah explained.
+“Since the Ukraine conflict, nearly 80 per cent of the EU’s defence spending has been on foreign-produced goods.
+To combat this, the European Commission has put forward a defence industrial strategy that proposes member states fill at least 50 per cent of defence procurements with locally produced goods by 2030 and 60 per cent by 2035,” Hannah said.

 Notwithstanding the President-elect’s remarks on withdrawing support from Ukraine and taxing foreign imports, Hannah believes EU defence stocks will continue to benefit from the US’ outsized military budget under the new administration.